Andrea Lee (golfer)

-Andrea Lee (born August 15, 1998) is an American professional golfer and member of the LPGA Tour.
+Andrea Lee (born August 15, 1998) is a Korean-American professional golfer and member of the LPGA Tour.
 A golf prodigy, in 2015 and 2019 she spent a total of 17 weeks as world number one in the World Amateur Golf Ranking.

 Early life, college and amateur career

 Lee grew up in Hermosa Beach, California.
 She started competing at age 8 and won 50 junior titles in four years.
 At 15, she qualified for the 2014 U.S. Women's Open at Pinehurst and made the cut.
 She finished the 2014 season as the number one ranked player in the American Junior Golf Association (AJGA) after winning two big tournaments on that circuit, the Rolex Tournament of Champions and the Yani Tseng Invitational.
 The latter victory earned her an exemption into the 2015 Swinging Skirts LPGA Classic where she finished tied 51st.
 She received a sponsor's invite for the 2015 ANA Inspiration, missing the cut by one stroke.
 She led Mira Costa High School to the state title in 2015.

 Lee successfully represented the United States at the Junior Ryder Cup, Junior Solheim Cup and the Curtis Cup.
 She played in the 2016 Espirito Santo Trophy and won silver at the 2015 Pan American Games individually and in the mixed team event with Kristen Gillman, Beau Hossler and Lee McCoy.
 She won the team gold at the 2017 Summer Universiade in Taipei with Emilee Hoffman and Mariel Galdiano.

 Lee played collegiately for Stanford University between 2016 and 2019.
 She became the most decorated golfer in school history, setting a school record with nine individual titles and topping the Golfweek/Sagarin College Rankings.
 As a freshman in 2016–17, she was WGCA Freshman of the Year, a finalist for WGCA Player of the Year, and a finalist for the Honda Sports Award for golf.

 In 2019, Lee was semi-finalist at the U.S. Women's Amateur, and won the Mark H. McCormack Medal as the world's top-ranked amateur at the end of the season.